top of page

 Rent Management Policy

-Our rental calculations are based on the Department of Communities and Justice Rent Policy.
-Please refer to the DCJ website for further income based information – https://www.facs.nsw.gov.au/housing/policies/charging-rent-policy
+Rent assessments for tenants eligible for a rental subsidy are based on the Department of Communities and Justice Rent Policy.
+Please refer to the DCJ website for further information: https://www.facs.nsw.gov.au/housing/policies/charging-rent-policy

 Rent Review and Rent Increase Policy

-Metro conducts a review of all Tenants’ income every six months to confirm continued eligibility for rent subsidy (where applicable) and to assess the rent payable.
+Metro conducts a review of all tenant’s income every six months to confirm their continued eligibility for a rental subsidy and assess the rent payable.

-In circumstances where a tenant has failed to advise Metro of an increase in their income, then the rent increase applicable will be backdated to commence 60 days after the tenant’s income has increased.
+If you do not advise Metro of any increase in your income, then any applicable rent increase will be backdated to commence from the date your income increased.

 How Is The Rent Being Calculated?